tronhook/docs/rules.md

 Rules can be added dynamically at runtime through TronHook [node's API](node?id=api) without any restart required.

-Rules are expression where you can use logical / relational operators in order to test conditions.
-[See the available operators](/rules?id=rule-expression)
+Rules are expression where you can use logical / relational operators in order to test conditions [See the available operators](/rules?id=rule-expression) on a [model](/model ':ignore')

 ## Rules examples
 Here are some examples of rules submitted to the rule engine's API with `curl`: